adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

  >}
 ```

-As expected, our changeset handled our validation correctly and did not create anything in the database.
-Now that we know our Context works as expected, we can return to our LiveView.
+As expected our changeset handled our validation correctly and did not create anything in the database.
+Now that we know our Context works as expected we can return to our LiveView.

 ## Using our Context in our LiveView

-At this point, your PageLive should look like this:
+At this point your PageLive should look like this:

 ```elixir
 defmodule SuperStoreWeb.PageLive do